Joe Cotton (horse): Another African-American success

-Death
+Racing injury

-Joe Cotton was reportedly killed, along with another Thoroughbred called Sam Keene, on September 11, 1888 during the third race at the Mystic Park race track in Boston, Massachusetts.
-Joe Cotton dislocated a shoulder when he fell over the body of Sam Keene, the other horse having fallen and broken its neck while colliding with another foundering racehorse named Zero.
-Though reported as dead after the incident, the horse was bought by Charles Jacobs of Medford, Massachusetts.
+Joe Cotton was inaccurately reportedly to have died, along with another Thoroughbred called Sam Keene, on September 11, 1888, during the third race at the Mystic Park race track in Boston, Massachusetts.
+In reality, he had dislocated a shoulder when he fell over the body of Sam Keene, which had fallen and broken its neck while colliding with another foundering racehorse named Zero.
+Afterward, Joe Cotton was bought by Charles Jacobs of Medford, Massachusetts.
 Jacobs reportedly took Joe Cotton to a river and allowed the horse to swim to reset his shoulder joint into place.
 Jacobs used Joe Cotton as a breeding stallion and raised Thoroughbred-cross horses.
 Joe Cotton was sent to New York in June 1892.
 By 1895, he was owned by a Mr. Newhall and was employed pulling a hack in Medford.
 The horse was frequently observed by horseman Frank Ware at a local steeplechase meeting until a few years before 1905 and is listed as a native stallion in the 1902 edition of the American Stud Book.

 Pedigree

+Joe Cotton is inbred 5S x 4S to the stallion Glencoe, meaning that he appears fifth generation (via Pocahontas) and fourth generation on the sire side of his pedigree.